SchlenkR/FsHttp/README.md

 get @"https://reqres.in/api/users?page=2&delay=3" .> expand
 ```

-There are switches in the `PrintModifier` module that can be chained together for a fine grained control over the print style:
+There are switches in the `Print` module that can be chained together for a fine grained control over the print style:

 ```fsharp
 get @"https://reqres.in/api/users?page=2&delay=3"
 .> print (noRequest >> withResponseContentMaxLength 500)
 ```

-Have a look at the [print modifiers](src/FsHttp/PrintModifier.fs) for more details.
+Have a look at the [print modifiers](src/FsHttp/Print.fs) for more details.

 ## Others